lirantal/agent-rules/__template__/nodejs/_commands/github-issue-impl.command.md

 ---
-mode: 'agent'
 tools: ['fetch', 'githubRepo', 'runCommands']
+agent: 'agent'
+name: 'github-issue-impl'
 description: 'Implement code based on a GitHub issue'
 ---
 Your goal is to learn the requirements of a GitHub issue and implement the requested code changes.

 You will be given an issue number and/or a link to a GitHub issue.
-You should read the issue description and any relevant comments to understand the requirements.
+You should access the issue and read the issue description and any relevant comments to understand the requirements.

 ## Guidelines
 - Fetch the issue details using the URL if provided one, or if you are only provided with issue number then you should use the `gh` CLI.